Aayush1879/My-Portfolio/README.md

 # My-Portfolio
-Made a simple portfolio to gather the work which i have done over time
+Made a simple Portfolio to gather the work which I have done over time.